mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 04 May 2025

-- The average temperature today is 13.36˚C,
+- The average temperature today is 13.75˚C,
-- With highs of 13.86˚C and lows of 13.07˚C,
+- With highs of 13.75˚C and lows of 13.75˚C,
-- It may feel like 12˚C with scattered clouds
+- It may feel like 12.25˚C with few clouds
-- The wind speed is 3.6m/s and visibility is 10000m
+- The wind speed is 5.66m/s and visibility is 10000m
-- The pressure is 1020hPa and humidity is 48%
+- The pressure is 1020hPa and humidity is 41%
 - The sun will rise at 04:33 and set at 19:37

 <!-- weather_marker ends -->